 Cash flow is mainly the responsibility of the AR department.
 It may seem like a circular cycle, but if you have efficient accounts receivable processes, you’ll have the resources to scale them up.
 Focus on improving your AR department if it isn’t where it should be.
 This will have exponential benefits in the long run.

 Check Communication and Integration Issues

 Small businesses generally have fewer struggles with communication.
-If only three people are involved, calling, texting, or emailing them is not a problem.
+If only three people are involved, calling, texting, or emailing them is fine.
 However, when a business grows, everyone in it is affected.
-Specialized jobs open up and more employees come on board as everyone struggles to adjust to new jobs and increased work.
+Specialized jobs open up, and more employees come on board as everyone struggles to adjust to new jobs and increased work.

 Growing businesses tend to struggle with communication.
-Oftentimes existing employees are unsure exactly what their jobs are, especially as more specialized personnel become involved.
-Growth also results in new processes that are often unfamiliar and unclear.
+Often, existing employees are unsure exactly what their jobs are, especially as more specialized personnel become involved.
+Growth also results in new processes that need to be more familiar and straightforward.
 As a result, team members may not even know what they’re doing or what they’re supposed to be doing.

 Paystand helps improve communications by providing seamless integration.
 Our software helps companies easily connect payment systems to ERP, eCommerce, mail, CRM, and accounting systems, putting critical information at your staff’s fingertips.

 Improved communication can save your business time and money.
 While a growing organization can’t develop a perfect communication system overnight, you should realize that poor communication is a significant obstacle to good scalability.
 Take steps as soon as you can to eliminate communication issues as much as possible.